These Overlooked National Monuments Are Just as Cool as National Parks

 Unlike some of the more wild places on this list, Mt.
 St. Helens is one of the most accessible and popular of America’s wilderness-fronted national monuments.
 National park-like amenities like the Johnston Ridge Observatory tell the story of America’s most infamous active volcano, while guided cave walks are available in the monument’s expansive Ape Cave lava tube.
 Gorgeous wildflower-packed views of the volcano can be enjoyed in spots like Bear Meadows, while those seeking a closer view of the crater rim may drive to the Windy Ridge viewpoint or even summit the rim of the 8,365-foot volcano with a permit.
 But don’t worry: those seeking a more solitary experience will still find plenty of open room for social distancing within this 110,000-acre monument along 200 miles of trails.

-Nearby Devils Tower looms large over its Black Hills landscape, but Jewel Cave shows that there’s just as much to behold underneath its soil.
-With more than 200 mapped passageways, this Western South Dakota is an absolute anomaly: a “breathing cave” that experiences its own changes in atmosphere.
-The cave’s covered in crystals and stalagmites, “cave popcorn” and other oddities, making exploring its easily accessed twists and turns endlessly mystifying.
-And given its prime location near Rushmore, Wind Cave, and Custer State Park, it's an essential stop on one of America's greatest road-trip maps.
+Nearby Devils Tower looms large over the Black Hills landscape, but Jewel Cave shows that there’s just as much to behold beneath the soil.
+With more than 200 mapped passageways, this monument in Western South Dakota is an absolute anomaly: a “breathing cave” that experiences its own changes in atmosphere.
+The cave’s covered in crystals, stalagmites, “cave popcorn,” and other oddities, making exploring its easily-accessed twists and turns endlessly mystifying.
+And given its prime location near Rushmore, Wind Cave, and Custer State Park, it's an essential stop on one of America's greatest road trips.

 With its high-desert climate and rugged barrenness, Central Oregon stands in stark contrast to the state's reputation as a lush, deep-green Eden constantly battered by rain (don't worry, the hipsters are still here).
-It also stands as a testament to Mother Nature's seemingly great skills at Photoshop.
+It also stands as a testament to Mother Nature's seemingly excellent Photoshop skills.
 This is the home of the Painted Hills, which look like some deity took a bright-red brush to rolling, golden hills of the desert plains.
-This has been a favorite spot of archaeologists since the 1800s, and of hikers since the days of the Oregon Trail, when the sight of Sheep rock emerging from the lush riverbed like some sort of skeletal monolith was likely utterly gobsmacking.
+This has been a favorite spot of archaeologists since the 1800s, and of hikers since the days of the Oregon Trail, when the sight of Sheep Rock emerging from the lush riverbed like some sort of skeletal monolith was likely utterly gobsmacking.

 Also founded in 2016, another of America’s newest national monuments is also one of its most spectacular.
 Tucked away in Maine’s fabled North Woods adjacent to Baxter State Park, this 87,563-acre rural landscape and peaceful wilderness boats a number of scenic views of Maine’s iconic Mount Katahdin as well as enough gentle waterfalls, river valleys, lava flows, and moose-inhabited forests to last you the duration of a Henry David Thoreau book.
 Peep panoramic forested vistas along the 17-mile Katahdin Loop Road and hike sections of the International Appalachian Trail before settling into a tent to stare up at the night sky in the first internationally-recognized dark sky sanctuary on the Eastern seaboard.